microprediction/microprediction/README.md

 A client providing turnkey, *repeated short term predictions* of anything, for any purpose, for anyone, at any time.
 You can:

- - Get free *live* predictions via this client library, or the API.
+ - Get free *live* predictions of public data, by repeatedly publishing values.
- - Contribute to making those predictions better.
+ - Contribute to making those predictions better, by creating an algorithm.

 This project is new.
 Yet the API is already in active use by two leading financial institutions.
 Follow on [Linked-In](https://www.linkedin.com/company/65109690) for updates.